FuelRats/eslint-config-fuelrats/packages/eslint-plugin/docs/rules/no-mixed-access-class-members.md

-# Disallow public class members to share names with private members (no-mixed-access-class-members)
+# disallow public class members from sharing names with private members(no-mixed-access-class-members)

 Private (`this.#foo`) class members can coexist with public (`this.foo`) members of the same name.
 Since public members don't need to be declared to be used, this can cause confusing behavior and access control issues.

 ## Rule Details